What is Segmented Market Theory?

 - The market players usually don’t stick to a particular investment category.
 Instead, they tend to switch investment categories based on available opportunities.
 If they are offered a higher yield in any other category, they tend to move to that category.

-- The whole theory is based on the assumption that the market players don’t change their investment preferences, which is not very true.
+- The whole theory assumes that the market players don’t change their investment preferences, which is not very true.

 Conclusion